galycsr1/ex1/README.md

 5. His color is yellow with large dark spots and is used when it requires camouflage from its enemies.
 6. The sight of the giraffe is sharp, and its high height causes many animals to stay close to the giraffes, since the giraffe can see carnivores from afar.
 7. The giraffe can reach a speed of 65 mph when pursued, however its running capacity is low and it can not withstand a prolonged pursuit.
-8. The giraffe's heart reaches a weight of ten kilograms and is sixty centimeters long and has to provide twice as much blood pressure as the average average mammal's blood pressure to keep blood flow to the brain during the bending and standing.
+8. The heart of the giraffes reaches a weight of 10 kg and is sixty centimeters long and has a blood pressure twice as high as the average blood pressure of a large mammal, to maintain normal blood flow to the brain during the bending and standing.

 ## Mostly common
 - Kenya